-The central goal of this program is to expand the pool of students from Florida Atlantic University (FAU) who engage in biomedical research at FAU.
-Students will participate in a three year curriculum that includes specialized courses in critical thinking, research approaches, and scientific communication.
-Students will participate in laboratory research at FAU, Scripps, or Max Planck.
+The central goal of this program is to expand the pool of students from Florida Atlantic University (FAU) who engage in biomedical research at FAU, and uniquely prepare them for graduate school.
+Students will participate in a three-year curriculum that includes specialized courses in critical thinking, research approaches, and scientific communication.
+Students will participate in laboratory research at FAU.
 As rising juniors, they will attend a summer internship at a partner Research Intensive Institution.
 Students will be paired with an Academic Mentor, a Research Mentor and a Near-Peer Mentor (graduate student) to provide support.
 One-on-one mentorship will be complemented by a diverse set of workshops throughout the three-year program.
 We are currently seeking students who will be starting their second year at FAU in the fall or classify as sophomores based on credit hours to enter the U-RISE program.
 Students who are accepted into the program must commit to completing all three years.
-The program will cover full tuition costs, support for research and travel, and a monthly stipend of ~$1,100.
+The program will cover partial tuition costs based on the yearly URISE budget, support for research and travel, and a monthly stipend.

 Applicants must be a U.S. citizen, permanent resident of the United States or similar status; be and remain an undergraduate student in good standing; plan to complete an undergraduate degree program.
 Applicants must be enrolled in FAU at the time of application submission and enrolled for the semester that they plan to begin the U-RISE program.